avvelire/beer-recipes/README.md

 ## Options

-I'm add implement lazy scroll functionality.
+Implemented lazy scroll functionality.
 If the user will scroll to the bottom of the list, the first 5 recipes should be removed from render and next 5 should be added.
-This way user will be able to see 5 new recipes but the rendered amount will always be 15.
-Also users can go to a single recipe page by clicking on recipe card with mouse left button.
-He delete recipes, choose multiple and delete them.
+This way user will be able to see 5 new recipes, but the rendered amount always will be 15.
+Also user can go to a single recipe page by clicking on recipe card with mouse left button.
+User can choose  recipes and delete them as well.